carbon-language/carbon-lang/mlir/docs/Dialects/SPIR-V.md

 #### Setting layout for shader interface variables

 SPIR-V validation rules for shaders require composite objects to be explicitly laid out.
-If a `spv.globalVariable` is not explicitly laid out, the utility method `mlir::spirv::decorateType` implements a layout consistent with the [Vulkan shader requirements][VulkanShaderInterface].
+If a `spv.GlobalVariable` is not explicitly laid out, the utility method `mlir::spirv::decorateType` implements a layout consistent with the [Vulkan shader requirements][VulkanShaderInterface].

 #### Creating builtin variables

-In SPIR-V dialect, builtins are represented using `spv.globalVariable`s, with `spv.mlir.addressof` used to get a handle to the builtin as an SSA value.
-The method `mlir::spirv::getBuiltinVariableValue` creates a `spv.globalVariable` for the builtin in the current `spv.module` if it does not exist already, and returns an SSA value generated from an `spv.mlir.addressof` operation.
+In SPIR-V dialect, builtins are represented using `spv.GlobalVariable`s, with `spv.mlir.addressof` used to get a handle to the builtin as an SSA value.
+The method `mlir::spirv::getBuiltinVariableValue` creates a `spv.GlobalVariable` for the builtin in the current `spv.module` if it does not exist already, and returns an SSA value generated from an `spv.mlir.addressof` operation.